discordeno/guide/src/bigbots/gateway.md

 });
 ```

-Throw another rest manager here which will be responsible for calling the main REST process we created in Step 1.
+Throw another REST manager here which will be responsible for calling the main REST process we created in Step 1.
 This will allow your gateway to communicate to the other process.
 Remember this is just to communicate outwards, this file should not have the http listener.

 > Feel free to refactor and optimize this should you wish to move `const rest...` to a separate file and reuse in both steps.